GaloisInc/strangeloop2017-saw/slides/strangeloop-saw.md

 # Exercises: Code with Pointers

-* Try to break the XOR-based swapping in some way and run the proof
+1. Try to break the XOR-based swapping in some way and run the proof

     * Use `swap.saw` or `swap_harness.saw`

-* TODO: more
+2. Write a buggy version and use SAW to find inputs for which it's correct

+3. TODO

 # More Complex Verifications, In General